berk-ozer/scheduler/README.md

 Now you got an open spot in your schedule!
 May I recommend an hour in the spa?

+## Testing

+This app was extensively tested using the following technologies:

+- Storybook for unit testing
+- Jest for unit and integration testing
+- Cypress for end to end testing

 ## Getting Started

 1. Install all dependencies (using the `npm install` command).